Tiber-DA/MATLAB_CBBA_Implementation/README.md

 - receiveMessages.m – receives messages from other agents
 - score.m – scoring function used to evaluate tasks
 - createTasks.m – generates random tasks

+## Running
+Run the main script in MATLAB:

+- main.m

+This will create a set of agents and tasks and execute the CBBA algorithm until convergence.

 ## References